mathiasbynens/house/README.md

 Focus
 -----
 A solid foundation for anyone to build great web and mobile apps.
-Spend less time on your backend and dedicate more to your frontend.
+Spend less time on your backend and dedicate more to your *frontend*.

 What's it used for?
 -------------------